Lydzje/lynput/MANUAL.md

 ```lua
 Lynput.load_key_callbacks()
 ```
-To load them by yourself, override this love functions as indicated:
+To load them by yourself, override this LÖVE functions as indicated:
 ```lua
 function love.keypressed(key)
   -- your stuff